Daylight saving time by country

-Observance as of 2023
+Scheduled observance

+As of 2025, the following locations were scheduled to start and end DST at the following times:

 In the table above, the DST start and end times refer to the local time before each change occurs, unless otherwise specified.
 The shift is the amount of time added at the DST start time and subtracted at the DST end time.
-For example, in Canada and the United States, when DST starts, the local time changes from 2:00 to 3:00, and when DST ends, the local time changes from 2:00 to 1:00.
+For example, in Canada and the United States, when DST starts, the local time changes from 02:00 to 03:00, and when DST ends, the local time changes from 02:00 to 01:00.
 As the time change depends on the time zone, it does not occur simultaneously in all parts of these countries.
-Conversely, in almost all parts of Europe that observe DST, the time change occurs simultaneously at 1:00 UTC regardless of their time zone.
+Conversely, in almost all parts of Europe that observe DST, the time change occurs simultaneously at 01:00 UTC regardless of their time zone.

 Morocco, including the portion of Western Sahara that it administers, also observes an annual time change but not related to seasonal daylight.
-The local time is decreased by one hour on the Sunday before Ramadan at 3:00, and increased by one hour on the Sunday after Ramadan at 2:00.
+The local time is decreased by one hour on the Sunday before Ramadan at 03:00, and increased by one hour on the Sunday after Ramadan at 02:00 (in 2025, the dates are 23 February and 6 April).

-Past observance
+Historical observance

 Proposals to abolish seasonal changes

-Many countries and territories have abolished annual time changes after observing them for many years: Argentina, Armenia, Azerbaijan, Belarus, Brazil, Cook Islands, Falkland Islands, Fiji, Georgia, Hong Kong, Iceland, Iran, Iraq, Jamaica, Jordan, Kazakhstan, Kyrgyzstan, Macau, Mongolia, Namibia, Russia, Samoa, Sudan, Syria, Turkey, Uruguay, Vanuatu, and most of Mexico.
+Many countries and territories have abolished annual time changes after observing them for many years: Argentina, Armenia, Azerbaijan, Belarus, Brazil, Cook Islands, Falkland Islands, Fiji, Georgia, Hong Kong, Iceland, Iran, Iraq, Jamaica, Jordan, Kazakhstan, Kyrgyzstan, Macau, Mongolia, Namibia, Paraguay, Russia, Samoa, Sudan, Syria, Turkey, Uruguay, Vanuatu, and most of Mexico.
 To select the time to be used all year, some of them adopted the time previously used outside their DST period, but others adopted the time previously used during their DST period, an effect known as "permanent DST".

 European Union

 On 8 February 2018, the European Parliament voted to ask the European Commission to re-evaluate DST in the European Union.
 An online survey was performed between 4 July and 16 August 2018, in which 4.6 million EU citizens responded.
-The survey was especially popular in Germany, resulting in 68% of all respondends located in that country.
-Out of all of the participants, about 84% did not desire to adjust clocks twice annually.
+The survey was especially popular in Germany, resulting in 68% of all respondents located in that country.
+Out of all the participants, about 84% did not desire to adjust clocks twice annually.
 Based on this poll, on 12 September 2018 the European Commission decided to propose an end to seasonal clock changes (repealing Directive 2000/84/EC).
 In order for this proposal to be valid, the European Union legislative procedure must be followed, mainly that the Council of the European Union and the European Parliament must both approve it.

 The seasonal changes were supposed to stop in 2021, but the Council of the European Union asked the European Commission for a detailed impact assessment before countries would decide on how to proceed.